zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/basic-database-upgrade-steps.md

 ## Using the Latest Docker Image

-Here are the data upgrade steps:
+Here are the steps for using the Docker image:

 1. Set up a new [Liferay Home](../../reference/liferay-home.md) folder with the contents of your current Liferay Home.
 You'll bind this new Liferay Home to the Docker image in a later step.